दिन, dina means day or daily

 Come join our international group of students and authentic teaching!

-Vaidyas and physicians will lead the discussions on the Ayurvedic perspective on these ingestibles, and how they are used medicinally today.
+Vaidyas and physicians will lead the discussions on the Ayurvedic perspective on the what when where and how of food and how these decisions are medicinal.

 Sessions are designed to guide each of us with practical, clinical, and personal guidelines for our individual environments, challenging us to revise and create sensual upgrades to our self-care, and to learn how to design effective treatments for our clients, patients, family and friends to help them clear their imbalances.